40 Ways Teachers Can Use Pinterest In The Classroom

 - Organize your ideas.
 Do you find yourself jotting down ideas or bookmarking websites and then forgetting about them?
 Pinterest can help you keep these ideas organized and easy-to-find when you need them.

-- Get ideas for an inspired bulletin board.
-A great bulletin board display can make kids excited to learn and proud to see their accomplishments on the wall.
+- Design a better classroom.
+What you have on the walls, the way you organize the desks and tables and learning stations.
+The organization of your classroom library.
+Even a great bulletin board display can make kids excited to learn and proud to see their accomplishments on the wall.
 You’ll find some amazing ideas for creating your own when you browse Pinterest.

 - Learn how to get crafty.
 Pinterest is full of great craft ideas, both for you and the students.
 Pin a few to have fun with later on.

 - Look for ways to organize your classroom.
 Classroom lacking organization?
-Search through pins for some great, often very creative, ways to keep your class neat and tidy.
+Search through pins for some great, often very creative, ways to keep your class neat and tidy–and fostering student engagement!

-- Swap lesson plans.
+- Swap lesson plans with other teachers.
 Pinterest is full of lesson plans that you can use and adapt to your own needs.
 You can also show off your own great ideas by pinning photos and blog posts on your own.

 - Locate amazing images for your lessons.
 Pinterest is a very visual resource, which is what makes it such a great place to look when you’re trying to find images for a lesson or a lecture.
 There are tons of material that is historical, contemporary, art historical, or just plain interesting to look through.

-- Have students pin project ideas.
+- Have students pin project ideas themselves.
 Pinterest can also be a great place to get students working.
 Teachers could have students pin ideas on a board that relate to a particular project they’ll be working on.

 - Use pinning as part of a lesson.
 Of course, pinning itself could also be an educational experience.
 Students could have to pin items that fit a certain set of criteria as part of a lesson.